-Walking Bandon Dunes is certainly no Bethpage or Trump International, but it’s also not the easiest walk either.
+Walking Bandon Dunes is certainly no Bethpage, but it’s also not the easiest walk either.

 If you’re used to walking at your home course, you’ll be fine.
 But a stroll around any of the courses can be 6 miles or more, and most of the courses have at least a couple sections with fairly steep hills.

 If you’re concerned about this, I’d highly recommend a caddie.

 And if you want to plan around courses that are an easier walk, here is how I’d personally rank the difficulty of the walks starting with the toughest:

 - Old Macdonald (most of the course is flat, but the hills on 3, 7, 8, 14, and 15 can be challenging).
 It’s also very exposed, which can make the walk more difficult under inclement weather.

 - Bandon Dunes

 Basically, you should bring everything you would normally bring on an epic golf trip.
 But I’ll share a few things of extra importance that I make sure to have with me on every Bandon trip:

 - Extra socks and shoes.
 I always change socks between same day rounds, and often will change shoes as well.
 Fun fact: every room at Bandon has an electric shoe dryer, which I’d never seen at a golf resort before.
 SUPER thoughtful and a great touch.